Weiss DAC502 Review, Part 1: Inside the Reference-Grade Swiss D/A Converter

 So let’s look under the hood of this racing machine and find out why the “engine” takes this DAC to the highest levels of performance.

-Arranged symmetrically and intuitively on the DAC board you see top shelf DAC chips, regulator circuits dotted left right and center, a voltage stage and its regulator, and discrete output stages - one per channel.
+Arranged symmetrically and intuitively on the DAC board, you see top shelf DAC chips, regulator circuits dotted left, right, and center, a voltage stage and its regulator, and discrete output stages - one per channel.

 “About 195KHz.”
 The product specs say that all incoming digital signals are converted to this frequency (using either the 44.1 or the 48 clock) for ultimate conversion to analog.
-Why the chosen internal conversion frequency for the DAC502 converter sounds so good in this setup is only under the cap of Mr. Weiss and his R&D team.
+Why the chosen internal conversion frequency for the DAC502 converter sounds so good in this setup is only a matter of Mr. Weiss and his R&D team.
 But the listening proves it out– the image clarity, inner detail retrieval, and realistic quality of the music presented by this DAC indicate extremely low noise power mated with exceptional clocking.

-Reading about the 195KHz rate, I was curious whether I would appreciate any upsampling in Roon, upstream of the DAC.
-My own reference system DAC, the PS Audio DirectStream, responds quite well to conversion to DSD in Roon, and as we’ll come to find it shares a few things in common with the DAC502.
+Reading about the 195 kHz rate, I was curious whether I would appreciate any upsampling in Roon upstream of the DAC.
+My own reference system DAC, the PS Audio DirectStream, responds quite well to conversion to DSD in Roon, and as we’ll come to find, it shares a few things in common with the DAC502.